lasso-js/lasso-less/README.md

 }
 ```

-The `optimizer-less` plugin will concatenate all of the Less dependencies targeted for the same bundle and pass that as input to the Less renderer.
+The `lasso-less` plugin will concatenate all of the Less dependencies targeted for the same bundle and pass that as input to the Less renderer.
 Therefore, given the following contents of each file:

 _variables.less:_